Vladimir Dekanozov: Incorporation of Lithuania into the USSR

 On 6 July, Dekanozov's government announced that there would be elections for a new parliament on 14 July, a so-called People's Seimas.
 The Lithuanian Communist Party announced the formation of the Union of the Toiling People of Lithuania, which offered a slate of candidates, including some ten non-members of the Communist Party, with as many people as there were seats in the new parliament up for election.
 On 11 and 12 July, the Soviet authorities reduced the possible points of opposition by arresting leading figures of the old régime and deporting some of them to the interior of the Soviet Union, although Lithuania was still formally an independent state.

 Dekanozov used the Lithuanian government and the Communist Party of Lithuania, as his instruments to carry out the will of the leadership of the Soviet All-Union Communist Party (Bolsheviks).
 Throughout the process, Soviet propagandists insisted there was only one acceptable path for the country, and that all were obliged to follow it.
 They concentrated on creating an image of mass support, and they called for determined measures against those who somehow opposed the new order and wanted to sabotage the elections of 14 July.

 Lithuania became a part of the Stalinist Soviet party-state, administered within the All-Union Communist Party (Bolsheviks) structure, long before it was formally incorporated into the governmental structure of the Soviet Union.
 By the time of the formalization of the new Soviet state structure in Lithuania, Dekanozov had long since left Lithuania.
 In July 1940, he had returned to Moscow, his job completed, when the People's Seimas voted to ask for membership in the USSR.
 In barely more than a month, he had reorganized the Lithuanian state, set the social and economic development on Lithuania onto a new course, and contributed to the enlargement of the Soviet state.
 The Sovietisation of Lithuania started by Dekanozov was continued by Nikolai Pozdniakov.

 Work in Berlin

 From November 1940 until June 1941 Dekanozov, while remaining the deputy chief of NKID, also served as the Soviet ambassador to Berlin.
 On 21 June 1941, German Foreign Minister Joachim von Ribbentrop presented the German declaration of war on the Soviet Union to Dekanozov.
+German interpreter Erich Sommer recalled that Dekanozov listened calmly and said "I deeply regret that our leaders, Hitler and Stalin, did not meet in person.
+Then the whole history of mankind would have taken a different course".

 In September 1943, he made a mysterious visit to Stockholm that Ribbentrop interpreted as a sign of Soviet interest in making a separate peace with Nazi Germany.
 Adolf Hitler, however, refused von Ribbentrop's plea that he be allowed to dispatch an envoy to Sweden.